ouspg/ainigma/README.md

 # _αἰνίσσομαι_ - *to speak in riddles*

-The purpose of this software is to effortlessly turn your cybersecurity assignment dreams into reality—complete with automatic grading.
+This software tries to effortlessly turn your cybersecurity assignment dreams into reality—complete with automatic grading.
-Think of it as a CTF challenge generator, but with a twist: every participant gets their own special flag to hunt down.
+Think of it as a dynamic CTF challenge generator, but with a twist: every participant gets their own special flag to hunt down.
 No copy-pasting answers here!

 It may or may not be completed.
 Heavily work-in-progress.